adamordal/oit/readme.md

 - `save_file(prompt)`: Opens a file dialog to save a file.
 - `write_to_template(data_dict_lwx, data_dict_lwn, LWX_Cost, LWN_Cost, output_path, departments_lwx, departments_lwn)`: Writes the usage data to the Excel template.

+### `setup.bat`

+This batch file sets up the environment for running the scripts.
+It performs the following tasks:
+- Prompts the user to select a directory.
+- Copies necessary files to the selected directory.
+- Creates and activates a virtual environment.
+- Installs required Python modules.
+- Deactivates the virtual environment.

+### `run.bat`

+This batch file runs the `main.py` script within the virtual environment.

 ## Input Files

 ### Ingram Micro Cost Report File